icecube/FastResponseAnalysis/README.md

 pip install -r requirements.txt
 ```

-This will create a virtual environment names `fra_nev`, and the `source fra_env/bin/activate` line will activate the environment.
+This will create a virtual environment names `fra_env`, and the `source fra_env/bin/activate` line will activate the environment.
 If you are using Python3, replace `virtualenv` with `venv`.

 ## Tutorial
 In order to perform a short timescale followup using the realtime GFU stream, you need only know: